moatboy/moatboy.github.io/docs/DE.md

 We used a **discounted cash flow (DCF)** model to estimate Deere's intrinsic value.
 Our valuation uses data from Deere's 2023 annual report and financial releases.
 We also looked at valuation multiples and peer groups to validate our output.

-> {: .important}
+{: .important }
-> Given the cyclical nature of Deere's businesses, we made somewhat pessimistic assumptions for the company’s future performance, which makes it difficult for both newcomers and shareholders to increase their returns on the investments they made.
+>> Given the cyclical nature of Deere's businesses, we made somewhat pessimistic assumptions for the company’s future performance, which makes it difficult for both newcomers and shareholders to increase their returns on the investments they made.

 **Key Valuation Assumptions and Calculations**